 Fred found his passion for writing in 1995.
 He’s so far completed ten full-length novels and is currently working on eleven and twelve, in genres including science fiction, icky bug (horror), adventure/thriller and fantasy.
 Multiple short horror stories made it to publication including The House, which appeared in the anthology Between the Pages, 2003, The Walk Home in Writer’s Bloc 2006, and The Basement in Writer’s Bloc II, 2008.
 His short science fiction story Fun In The Outland appeared in the anthology First Voyage in 2008 while his short fantasy story Don’t Mess With A Snorg saw publication in the anthology A World of Their Own in 2009.
 His autobiographical short story Galf appeared in the anthology Writer’s Bloc IV, 2012 and his short autobiographical story Dye-No-Myte appeared in Writer’s Bloc V in 2014.
 Meleena’s Adventures – Treasure Of The Umbrunna is his first fantasy novel and he’s hard at work on the sequel.
 He also writes a weekly autobiographical article for the Sunday edition of the Let’s Talk Nevada web site and has published numerous non-fiction articles on amateur astronomy.
 When not writing, he can be found either making something out of wood in his garage or out under a dark sky pursuing faint fuzzy objects with his telescope.

 In Memory of Jay Yarbrough, Jan.
 21, 1940 to Jan.
 3 2017 Jay Yarbrough, one of the three partners of Mystic Publishers, Inc. passed away at his home in Las Vegas, Nevada at the beginning of this year.
 He was an avid reader and writer who served as Vice President of the Henderson Writer’s Group for four years.
 He had written several plays as well as having several drafts he was turning into books.
-One of which was published through Ink & Quill.
-Where he became project manager for the company.
+One of which The Gray Predators was published in 2017 through Ink & Quill, where he was project manager for the company.
 A WWII veteran, he served his country with pride.
 Jay was a good friend to anyone he met.